vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

 #### Task 1: Define the message routing endpoint

-1. In the [Azure Portal](https://portal.azure.com/), ensure that your IoT hub blade is open.
+1. In the Azure portal window, ensure that your IoT hub blade is open.

 1. On the left-hand menu, under **Hub settings**, click **Message routing**.